huggingface/blog/bertin.md

 </figure>

-### Downstream Tasks
+Our own results on downstream tasks are described below.
 For simplicity, we will abbreviate the different models as follows:

 - **mBERT**: [`bert-base-multilingual-cased`](https://huggingface.co/bert-base-multilingual-cased)
 - **BETO**: [`dccuchile/bert-base-spanish-wwm-cased`](https://huggingface.co/dccuchile/bert-base-spanish-wwm-cased)